 - If you score on the higher end of this self-assessment, you should explore this website and the suggested activities listed on the ACADAOS Advisor Professional Development Carmen site to make purposeful steps toward growing professionally this year.
 Make a Professional Development Plan to participate in the activities that appeal to you.

 Once you complete your Professional Development Plan, you will earn 100 points and you will be able to move on to Tier 3 in the Professional Development Incentive Program.
-Also, a letter from Dr. Wayne Carlson, Vice Provost and Dean of Undergraduate Education, will be sent to your immediate supervisor stating that you have made a commitment to professional development by completing Tiers 1 & 2 of the Professional Development Incentive Program.
+Also, a letter from Dr. Beth Hume, Vice Provost and Dean of Undergraduate Education, will be sent to your immediate supervisor stating that you have made a commitment to professional development by completing Tiers 1 & 2 of the Professional Development Incentive Program.

 Tier 3: Go the Distance (150-Unlimited points)